arthur-e/Wicket/README.md

 This problem arose in the context of [OpenClimateGIS](https://github.com/arthur-e/OpenClimateGIS), a web framework for accessing and subsetting online climate data.

 OpenClimateGIS emits WKT representations of user-defined geometry.
-Our [API explorer](http://www.openclimategis.org/builder/) allows users to define arbitrary areas-of-interest (AOIs) and view predefined AOIs on a Google Maps API instance.
+The API Explorer allowed users to define arbitrary areas-of-interest (AOIs) and view predefined AOIs on a Google Maps API instance.
 So, initially, the problem was converting between WKT strings and Google Maps API features.
 While other mapping libraries, such as [OpenLayers](http://www.openlayers.org), have very nice WKT libraries built-in, the Google Maps API, as of this writing, does not.
-In the (apparent) absence of lightweight, easy-to-use WKT library in Javascript, I set out to create one.
+In the (apparent) absence of a lightweight, easy-to-use WKT library in Javascript, I set out to create one.

 That is what Wicket aspires to be: lightweight, framework-agnostic, and useful.
 I hope it achieves these goals.